Making Hongyou #2: Crispy Shallot Chili Oil

 Here’s what to gather for this recipe:

 - Sichuan chili flakes.
 Sichuan makes their chili flakes by frying whole chilies in vegetable oil before grinding them into the perfect mix of flakes, powder and seeds.
-The frying makes for a distinctive flavor, color and texture that other chili flakes don’t have, but coarse Korean red pepper will do in a pinch.
+The frying makes for a distinctive flavor, color and texture that other chili flakes just don’t have.

 - Peanut oil, preferably made in China or Taiwan, as theirs have more flavor than American peanut oil.